Ute Indian Tribe of the Uintah and Ouray Reservation

 “To date, the tribe has never been compensated for the theft of its water,” states the Ute Indian Tribe Business Committee, the governing body of the Ute Indian Tribe.
 “The tribe has a vested property interest in its Indian reserved water rights.
 Yet, the Federal Government’s failure to recognize the tribe’s reserved water rights leads to abundant tribal water flowing downstream for junior-priority water users to appropriate for free.
 These are tribal property rights being stolen from underneath us.”

 The tribe will not stand down in fighting for recognition of it senior-priority Indian reserved water rights.

 About the Ute Indian Tribe

 The Ute Indian Tribe resides on the Uintah and Ouray Reservation in northeastern Utah.
-Three bands of Utes comprise the Ute Indian Tribe: the Whiteriver Band, the Uncompahgre Band, and the Uintah Band.
+Three bands of Utes comprise the Ute Indian Tribe: the Whiteriver Band, the Uncompahgre Band and the Uintah Band.
 The tribe has a membership of more than three thousand individuals, with over half living on the Uintah and Ouray Reservation.
-The Ute Indian Tribe operates its own Tribal government and oversees significant oil and gas deposits on its 4.5-million-acre Reservation.
+The Ute Indian Tribe operates its own tribal government and oversees approximately 1.3 million acres of trust land which contains significant oil and gas deposits.
 The Tribal Business Committee is the governing council of the tribe.